gknapp/Eva/README.md

  *  Plugin support
     drop them in the `plugins` directory, must implement the `iPlugin` interface

- *  Apache style events system
+ *  Configurable events system
-    to load events `symlink` them in the `events-enabled` directory
+    Specify events to load, write your own events with the simple API!

 Documentation coming soon!